 Exceptionally XP emphasizes the technical aspects of software development.
 In a nutshell, it’s about good practices taken to an extreme.
 Be it pair programming, testing early etc.

-This all is done to improve software quality and responsiveness.
+This improves software quality and responsiveness.
 Extreme programming takes out the best practices that have worked well in the past in program development projects to extreme levels.
-Some of the good practices that have been recognized in the extreme programming model and suggested to maximize their use are as below:
+Some of the good practices that have been recognized in the extreme programming model and suggested to maximize their use are mentioned below:

 Code Review: Code reviewing is done to detect and correct errors efficiently.
 As pair programming is done, similarly reviewing of written code is carried out by a pair of programmers who switch their works between them every hour.